First sex for two virgins?

 There are a few additional, somewhat less common reasons why penetration may be difficult.
 A condition called vaginismus affects about 2% of women and causes intense and painful muscle contractions of the vaginal walls whenever penetration occurs.
 Additionally, some women have thicker hymens that cannot be stretched so easily without causing significant injury or bleeding.
 In these circumstances, a trip the gynecologist may be in order.

-If penetrative sex is too uncomfortable, consider trying some other fun activities.
+If penetrative sex continues to be uncomfortable, consider trying some other fun activities.
 Check out Definition of sex? from the Go Ask Alice! archives for some additional ideas.
-If you both have your hearts set on penetration, make sure you have lots of lube at your disposal (silicone or water-based) and go slowly.
-Sometimes, gradually increasing the size of what she inserts can help her build up to a penis.
-Perhaps start with a finger.
-If that works, move up to two.
-Then take a trip to your nearest sex toy store and purchase a dildo or vibrator that's the next size up.
+If you both have your hearts set on penetration, grab some lube (silicone or water-based), communicate, and go slowly.
+You might also consider, instead of jumping right into penile-vaginal sex, using fingers first.
+Sometimes, gradually increasing the size of what she inserts can help her build up to accommodating a penis.
+If anything starts to hurt (for either partner), don’t ignore it — and make sure to tell your partner!
+If that feels comfortable, move up to two or more fingers.
+From there, you might consider a shopping trip to a sex toy store to purchase a dildo or vibrator that's the next size up.
 Make it a fun, pleasurable, and pressure-free game for the two of you.